Chun-Yang/Chun-Yang.github.io/_posts/2019-05-27-git-alias-start-remembering-and-stop-googling.md

 comments: true
 ---

 I was once a Git googler (I mean I google Git a lot :P) until one day I sit down and decide to spend a bit of time remembering the most common commands.
-My approach was to develop an easy-to-understand framework and use systematic alias to replace Git commands.
-I present you my Git ABC.
+My approach was to develop an easy-to-understand framework and use systematic aliases to replace Git commands.
+If that sounds interesting, I present you the Git ABC.
 ![git abc](https://media.giphy.com/media/3o6Zti2G1pq3skGxKE/giphy.gif)

 ## Git ABC
-There are three stages our code will go through in Git.
-I used A, B and C to represent them.
+There are three stages a file change (for example adding a new line) need to go through in Git.
+I use A, B and C to represent them.

 ### Stage A
 Unstaged changes and untracked files are in stage A. `git status` will show them in red.